 - Dip the cauliflower florets in the batter and place them on a baking tray.

 - Spray a little oil on them and bake for 10 minutes.

 - Flip them on the sides and bake again for 10 minutes or until they turn golden.

 - If you are deep-frying: place a deep frying vessel over medium heat with 2 cups of oil.

 - When oil appears ready, dip cauliflower florets in the batter and fry until they are crispy.

-- Preparing sauce: Place a pan over medium heat and add 2 tsp oil.
-As oil heats up, add ginger garlic paste and fry for 30 seconds.
+- Preparing the sauce: Place a pan over medium heat and add 2 tsp oil.
+As the oil heats up, add ginger garlic paste and fry for 30 seconds.

 - Add cornstarch paste to thicken and cook for 2-3 minutes.

 - Add fried or baked crispy cauliflower florets.
 Mix well and saute for 2 more minutes.